-Xiaomi, the largest smartphone manufacturer in China claim to have fixed overheating problem in its Mi4i phones was launched last month.
-In a Facebook post, Hugo Barra Xiaomi’s Vice President of International Operations said “Today we began an over-the-air system update of MIUI v184.108.40.206 for Mi 4i users.
+Xiaomi, the largest smartphone manufacturer in China, claims to have fixed overheating problem in its Mi4i phones launched last month.
+In a Facebook post, Hugo Barra, Xiaomi’s Vice President of International Operations, said, “Today we began an over-the-air system update of MIUI v188.8.131.52 for Mi 4i users.

 This is our first major update for the Mi 4i since its launch last month, incorporating feedback from many early Mi 4i users with a number of bug fixes and optimizations”.

 Mi4i, which was launched in April in the Indian market at Rs.
 12,999, has been a huge success as 40000 units were sold in 15 seconds through Flipkart, their online partner, which sales flash sales of Mi products.